 And the force of gravity propelling

-The earth and moon about each other and
+The moon and earth about each other and

 Around the sun is accurately known

 And even though we know nowhere else in

 So much like hand and glove for the moon to

 With just a rim of light escaping — the

 Come together and comprehend the facts.

 is a miracle.